Is it possible to combine Lightwave and IFTTT?

 The Home Connect system is used by Bosch, Siemens, Neff, and more, and allows you to control smart home appliances using an app (iOS and Android versions available).
 You can also control Home Connect compatible devices using IFTTT.

-Just imagine, your Coffee Machine starts up every morning thanks to a pre-set sequence that also controls your Lightwave smart home system.
+Just imagine your Coffee Machine starts up every morning on cue thanks to a pre-set sequence that also controls your Lightwave smart home system.
 Here is a sample applet that will allow you to achieve this:

 - Home Connect account (sign up here)